 How do you copy and paste using a keyboard on a Mac

-One of the most common ways to copy and paste on a Mac is to use keyboard shortcuts.
-Basically, it's the Apple equivalent to the Ctrl + C and Ctrl + V shortcuts that Windows PC users rely on.
+One of the easiest ways to copy and paste on a Mac is to use keyboard shortcuts.
+It’s the Apple equivalent to the Ctrl + C and Ctrl + V shortcuts that Windows PC users rely on.